Actions Before the Flop: Player Isolation

 In the middle and late stages of the tournament, try to isolate your opponent with small or medium pairs.

-The aim of an isolation action is to place a bet of a size that will leave you with only one opponent in the pot.
-You can try to isolate a bluffer, a maniac or someone who has a purchase.
+The goal of the isolation move is to make a bet size that leaves you fighting for the pot against only one opponent.
+You can try to isolate a bluffer, a maniac, or someone who has a draw.

-Trying to isolate works best when you have a hand that plays better when you are heads-up, such as pocket pair.
-When you raise your bets to try to isolate one player, the bet must be large enough to discourage other players from responding.
+The attempt to isolate works best when you have a hand that plays better heads-up, such as a pocket pair.
+When you raise trying to isolate one player, the bet must be large enough to deter other players from calling.

 Example:

-You don't want to just answer, as you would then have to beat two players with your medium-sized pair.
-Since the second player did not beat the bets, we can imagine that he does not have a very strong hand.
-This is a great place to isolate and go heads-up against a player who has already stacked all his chips.
+You don't want to just call, as you would then have to beat two players with your medium pair.
+Since the second player did not re-raise, we can assume he does not have a very strong hand.
+This is a great spot to isolate and go heads-up against the player who has already shoved all in.
 Go all in.

 Example:

-You have 3♣-3♠, the middle stage of the tournament.
-The blinds are 500-1000, you have 22,000 and you are in the big blind.
-Everyone folds to the dealer.
-The player on the button has only 2,000 chips and calls.
-The small blind, with a total of 18 000, just calls.
-What do you do?
+You have 3♣-3♠, it's the middle stage of the tournament.
+The blinds are 500-1000, you have 22,000 and are in the Big Blind.
+Everyone folds to the dealer position.
+The player on the button has only 2000 chips and shoves all in.
+The Small Blind, with a total of 18,000, just calls.
+What should you do?

-Again, just answering is a poor option as you would have to beat two opponents with only a small pair.
-You need to isolate the player who is all in so that you are down to two.
-Push all in.
+Again, just calling is a poor option, as you would have to beat two opponents with only a small pair.
+You need to isolate the player who is all in so that you are left heads-up.
+Shove all in.

 Where is the best place to play poker?